 - Big Shadow, Little Creature: One of the secrets has a demon shadow on the spiral staircase room in The Pit.
 The caster of the shadow is a very tiny variation of one of the enemies.

 - Blackout Basement: A few rooms.
-One of them has the player fire at a switch to keep the room lit.
+One, found in Tower of Babel, has the player fire at a switch to keep the room lit.

 - Border Patrol: The game makes you slowly lose health and burn in the sun if you go too far out of open area levels.